 Remember to save the legs too (buffalo wings) as some people like to call them.
 Wash the remaining feathers off and remove any of the tiny shotgun pellets the might be still lodged inside the breast.

 Get a sharp knife, ideally one that is similar to something you would use to filet a fish.
-I like to use a 10″ Kilimajaro Kibo Knife to cut the meat off the bone and then another knife (typically a household knife) to cut the Grouse into smaller pieces for cooking fajitas.
+I like to use a Kilimajaro Kibo Knife to cut the meat off the bone and then another knife (typically a household knife) to cut the Grouse into smaller pieces for cooking fajitas.
+Investing in a good hunting knife will work wonders for processing Grouse and other game.

 Grouse Hunting Tips

-Step number two involves figuring out where Grouse and birds like to hang out, the time of day they come out, what the eat and where they sleep.
-Your not just going out killing..
+Step #2 Spend time figuring out where Grouse and other birds like to hang out, the time of day they come out, what the eat and where they sleep.
+You’re not just going out killing.

-Before you head out in the field make sure you have the proper hunting clothing, notice we said clothing before gun, bullets etc..
-Get some long pants and a long sleeve shirt (Grouse like to hang in terrain that tears at your clothes, if it’s not ripping at your clothes, odds are your hunting in the wrong place) I like to run the Craghoppers Bear Grylls line in the field.
-(This looks to be now called the National Geographic Collection)
+Step #3 Before you head out in the field make sure you have the proper Grouse hunting hear, notice we said clothing before gun, bullets, etc..
+Get some long pants and a long sleeve shirt (Grouse like to hang in terrain that tears at your clothes, if it’s not ripping at your clothes, odds are your hunting in the wrong place).

-Step #5, and this is especially important for hunting around Jackson, WY or anywhere for that matter is to wear some Bright Orange (Dick Cheney has a house nearby, seriously) ideally an actual hunting vest like the Filson’s oh so Classy Upland Vest.
+Step #4 This one is especially important for hunting around Jackson, WY or anywhere for that matter is to wear some Bright Orange (Dick Cheney has a house nearby, seriously) ideally an actual hunting vest like the Filson Mesh Upland Game Bag.
+Not only will this vest keep you safe, but it’s also a great way to transport birds, food, and water while in the field.